erlhol/Merge-pdf/README.md

 # Merge-pdf
-My project for making it easier to merge pdfs
+Project for making it easier to merge pdfs